Bangka - North Sulawesi

-This Bangka Archipelago is a group of islands off the coast of north Sulawesi and include Bangka,
+The Bangka Archipelago consists of a group of islands off the coast of North Sulawesi.

-the largest, as well as Gangga, Talisei, Kinabohutan, Tindila and the little island just offshore the mainland Tamperong.
+Bangka, the largest, Gangga, Talisei, Kinabohutan, Tindila and the little island just offshore the mainland Tamperong.

 through the forest.